Director of Science and Conservation

 Reports to: President and CEO

-The Pittsburgh Zoo, a dynamic, fast paced and progressive organization, is seeking an energetic, experienced professional to be part of our Zoo team as our Director of Development.
+The Pittsburgh Zoo, a dynamic, fast paced and progressive organization, is seeking an energetic, experienced professional to be part of our Zoo team as our Director of Science and Conservation.
 The Zoo currently houses over 1,300 mammals, with a major focus on African elephants, African painted dogs, Amur tigers, black rhinos, gorillas, and orangutans.

 Oversees and administers all research programs at the Pittsburgh Zoo & PPG Aquarium and the International Conservation Center (ICC).
 Plans, coordinates and directs the work of the research and conservation department including Zoo and ICC based research and conservation efforts, in situ and ex situ projects and other research efforts.
 Supervises research team including, field conservation biologists, an administrative assistant, interns and students.